mohsenshafiei/quark-loader/README.md

 <h2 align="center">Examples</h2>

-Add the plugin to your webpack config.
+Add the loader to your webpack config.

 **file.js**
 ```js